dv-lse/fdi-patent-innovate/data/narrative.md

 Surpisingly, while Latin America attracts a substantial amount of foreign firms, local economies do not seem to benefit from their presences, in terms of patents.

-You can explore the results by technologies and macro region at right.
+You can explore the results by technologies and macro regions by clicking on the categories of your choice in the menus.

 #